aaliang/lexicotree/README.md

 There are three flavors in increasing level of optimization:

-1) lexicotree - full implementation of a tree, all references are maintained unless they are pruned by the calling algorithm, calling algorithm must grow each leaf of the tree
+1. lexicotree - full implementation of a tree, all references are maintained unless they are pruned by the calling algorithm, calling algorithm must grow each leaf of the tree
-2) setenumtree - optimized version of the above, this is also different in that the calling algorithm must:
+2. setenumtree - optimized version of the above, this is also different in that the calling algorithm must:
-   a) explicitly grow each level of the tree
+   a. explicitly grow each level of the tree
-   b) know the relative weights of each item (even though this is stored internally on the tree this is never used internally and should be considered marked for deprecation)
+   b. know the relative weights of each item (even though this is stored internally on the tree this is never used internally and should be considered marked for deprecation)
-3) setenumtreerefless - differs from the above in that:
+3. setenumtreerefless - differs from the above in that:
   - parent nodes of each node of the tree is not maintained
   - as a result, it is not possible to bfs/dfs traverse the entire enumeration from the tree object